 We then draft a summary that highlights the key findings from all highly relevant documents (alongside their date of last search and methodological quality).
 In this LEP, we drafted the summary based on all evidence syntheses identified given the limited number included.

 Upon completion, the LEP is sent to the subject matter expert for their review.

-Appendix 2: High-level findings from evidence documents, organized by public health strategy
+Appendix 2: Detailed findings from evidence synthesis sorted by relevance